© 2022 United Church of God Australia

 When it comes to sex, people make mistakes—both premarital and extramarital.
 The biblical way to cleanse one's conscience is to repent—that is, stop breaking God's law.

 Because so many marriages—particularly in modern Western countries—end in failure, couples trying to live godly lives and make their relationships last will look for ways to protect and preserve their marriages.

 The Greek language in which the New Testament was written uses several words translated "love."
 The first two listed below are found in the New Testament.
 Understanding their meanings helps us better comprehend God's expectations of us.

 The Bible tells us that children are a blessing from God, and most couples readily welcome them into their families.
 Human reproduction is one of life's most treasured and memorable experiences.
 Consider how God intended for this beautiful event to transpire.

-Dr. Wade Horn, assistant secretary for children and families in the U.S. Department of Health and Human Services, addressed the connections between fatherlessness and criminal behavior in a 2002 speech.
+Dr. Wade Horn, assistant secretary for children and families in the U.S. Department of Health and Human Services, addressed the connections between fatherlessness and criminal behaviour in a 2002 speech.